nonengismrynti/senti/README.md

-## Sentiment Analysis using Caikit and Hugging Face
+## Sentiment Analysis using Caikit and Hugging Face 🤩

 #### _Author : @IBM Academy_

-### Information Project :
+### Information Project : 🔍
-In this guided project you will build a Python application that uses Caikit run-time and API to query the Hugging Face model for sentiment analysis on text strings.
+In this guided project you will build a Python application that uses Caikit run-time and API to query the Hugging Face model for sentiment analysis on text strings. 🌟🌟

-## #Mentee Info
+### Mentee Info 🔍
-Name : Noneng I
+Name : Noneng Ismaryanti 🪐🌸

-## Tech Stack
+## 💻 Tech Stack
-- Python
+- Python 🐍
 - Caikit
 - Hugging Face Transformers